Wes Craven

 On trouvera une analyse de l'esthétique des films de Wes Craven dans Le Cinéma d'horreur et ses figures (Paris, PUF, 2005), qui montre comment les films de ce réalisateur sont ordonnés autour d'une réflexion sur « les puissances de l'image ».

-Wesley Earl “Wes” Craven (born August 2, 1939) is an and writer, perhaps best known as the director of many .
+Wesley Earl “Wes” Craven (born August 2, 1939) is an American and writer, perhaps best known as the director of many .

 Craven's first marriage to Bonnie Broecker produced two children.
 The marriage ended in 1970.
 In 1982, Craven married Millicent Eleanor Meyer.
 However, the two divorced, according to Joe Eszterhas's book American Rhapsody, after she began an affair with actress Sharon Stone